-Shakti.ism is a nonprofit social enterprise that empowers and employs women from marginalised communities in India, especially those at risk of being impacted by gender-based violence.
+Shakti.ism is a not-for-profit social enterprise with a mission to empower and employ women from marginalised communities (currently in India and Bangladesh), especially those at risk of being impacted by gender-based violence.

-Shakti.ism aims to preserve local skills and traditions, and to empower women by providing dignified employment and fair living wages.
+Shakti.ism aims to preserve local skills and traditions, to have a positive environmental impact by reducing waste, and to empower women by providing meaningful and stable employment along with fair living wages.
 This gives them the opportunity to become self-sustaining and maintain their independence.

 Our first maker group is based in sunny Pondicherry (or Puducherry), India, and provides ongoing work for local marginalised gypsy women.
 This partnership provides fair living wages for up to 10 women (depending on current demand), and products are made using upcycled saris (traditional Indian garments).

 The Pondicherry Shakti.ism tailoring team members are from the semi-nomadic Narikuravar “gypsy” tribal community in Southern India.
 This indigenous group of people has faced discrimination against them since ancient times, primarily because of their nomadic lifestyle and consumption of animals, considered taboo by Hindus and upper-caste communities within India.
 The gypsy communities of India sit at the absolute bottom of society, even below the caste system.
 Poverty, illiteracy, diseases and discrimination are the major issues that confront the Narikuravars.
 Girls within the community are often married off once they begin to menstruate and many of them become mothers when they are as young as 14 years old.

 The institutionalised social stigma faced by indigenous and tribal communities across India continues to be the force of oppression that keeps them trapped in a vicious cycle of poverty.